 Full papers must be submitted by JUNE 30, 2021 to be eligible for the aforementioned award.
 All papers will be considered for publication in a special issue of the American Journal of Islam and Society.
 Please contact the editors for any questions.

-American Journal of Islam and Society (AJIS) is hosting a symposium based on the Call for Papers issued earlier this year on the topic of "Theory and Uses of Maqāṣid al-Sharīʿa" The symposium will be held over four days May 2 through May 5 between 10 am and 1 pm EST (Washington D.C. time) and will publicly broadcast live online.
-Our presenters include leading Muslim scholars of Islamic law as well as young and emerging researchers.
+American Journal of Islam and Society (AJIS) hosted a virtual symposium based on the Call for Papers issued earlier this year on the topic of "Theory and Uses of Maqāṣid al-Sharīʿa" The symposium was held on May 2 through May 5.

 The Indiana University School of Education and the Advancing Education in Muslim Societies (AEMS) initiative of the International Institute of Islamic Thought (IIIT) invite scholarly papers for the 5th Symposium on Education in Muslim Societies: Implications for Policy, Pedagogy, and Development.